Gastroenterology, Hepatology and Transplantation Medicine, Essen: Prof. Dr. med. Hartmut H.-J. Schmidt

 Prof. Schmidt and his team of doctors treat patients with liver disease according to the latest standards of gastroenterology and hepatology.
 Among other things, virus-induced liver inflammation can be controlled by stimulating the immune system.
 In case of autoimmune liver disease, on the other hand, it is important to temporarily suppress the immune system.

-The excellent reputation of the Gastroenterology and Hepatology Clinic at Essen University Hospital has resulted in a large proportion of hepatology patients now being assigned by clinics or registered physicians outside the Greater Essen area.
+The excellent reputation of the Department of Gastroenterology, Hepatology and Transplantation Medicine at Essen University Hospital has led to a large proportion of hepatology patients being referred by hospitals and private practice physicians outside the greater Essen area.
 In recent years, this standing has accounted for the increasing numbers of patients with advanced liver disease, requiring further diagnostic clarification with regard to a liver transplant.
 For some patients, liver transplantation offers the best chance of a long-term cure.
 The Essen University Hospital has been a leading centre in the field of liver transplant since 1987, both nationally and internationally.

 Specialists in the Treatment of Liver Cancer at Essen University Hospital